Kimak–Kipchak confederation: Sanctuaries and Burial customs

 The most typical and notable feature of Kimak-Kipchak and Cuman culture are the kurgan stelae or balbals, erected at sanctuaries with square fencing of rough stone and gravel.
-In the 6th through 9th centuries similar sanctuaries with statues of deceased ancestors were built by the Göktürks and Uyghurs.
-After destruction of the Göktürk and Uyghur Kaganates, Kipchaks and Cumans were one of the few Turkic peoples who preserved this tradition.
+In the 6th through 9th centuries, similar sanctuaries with statues of deceased ancestors were built by the Göktürks and Uyghurs.
+After the destruction of the Göktürk and Uyghur Kaganates, the Kipchaks and Cumans were one of the few Turkic peoples who preserved this tradition.
 Cumans and Kipchaks continued the tradition until the loss of their political independence.

-From the end of the 9th century the construction of small fenced sanctuaries devoted to ancestors, with a statue (or statues) inside became a distinctive feature of the Cumans and Kipchaks.
-The obelisks were often simple rough stelae, frequently with figures without details.
+From the end of the 9th century, the construction of small fenced sanctuaries devoted to ancestors, with a statue (or statues) inside, became a distinctive feature of the Cumans and Kipchaks.
+The obelisks were often simple, rough stelae, frequently with figures without details.
 Faces were indicated by deeply carved lines, frequently heart-shaped.
-Female statues differed from men's by round breasts.
+Female statues differed from men's by having round breasts.
 The sanctuaries were built only for rich and noble nomads.

-Nizami described Kimak reverence to their ancestors.
+Nizami described Kimak's reverence for their ancestors.
 Kimaks and Cumans/Kipchaks erected many statues, believed to have special power and honored accordingly: "All Cumans/Kipchak tribes, when they happen to pass there, bow down twice in front of this obelisk.
 Mounted or on foot, they bow to it as to a Creator.
 A horseman takes an arrow from his quiver in honor of it, shepherds with flocks leave a sheep behind".

-Some Kimaks cremated their dead: near the Irtysh cremation burials have been found.
+Some Kimaks cremated their dead: near the Irtysh, cremation burials have been found.